jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-11-30-whats-is-webassembly-hello-world.md

 layout: post
 title: "WebAssembly Lesson 1: Hello World"
 date: '2019-11-30 19:18:00:00'
-summary: What is WebAssembly and how can you get started with it?
+summary: What is WebAssembly?
+Emscripten? asm.js?
+Find out how to get started with WebAssembly and run some Hello World examples
 tags: [Programming, Web Development, Emscripten, WebAssembly]
 ---

-I recently undertook my first WebAssembly project: porting a C video game to the web browser.
-Learnings written up below
+I recently undertook my first WebAssembly project: [porting a C video game to the web browser]({% post_url 2019-10-28-commander-keen-ported-to-webassembly %}).
+I plan to record my learnings as a series of Lessons - each covering a major WebAssembly topic.
+Find Lesson 1 below

 ### What is WebAssembly?